nesi/nesi_jupyter_helpers/README.md

 - add a test for "--shared"
 - add tests for incompatible options
+- add tests for errors (missing environment, missing container file...)
-- provide a better feedback about ipykernel installation in the container
+- add a test triggering the issue wrt. sharing runtime folder with container
+- check that --shared and users's runtime folder used for container work together